Pros and Cons of Paper Trading

 The Pros of Paper Trading

-Paper trading is a great way to learn and build trading skills in either a bear or a bull market.
-For new traders, a virtual trading platform offers a risk-free way to make rookie mistakes.
-It’s a way to get comfortable with the process of buying and selling stocks, and making sure you don’t enter a limit order when you mean to place a market order.
+Build skills: Paper trading is a way to learn and build trading skills in either a bear or a bull market.
+For new traders, a virtual trading platform offers a way to make rookie mistakes without risking real money.
+It’s a method to get comfortable with the process of buying and selling stocks, and making sure you don’t enter a limit order when you mean to place a market order.

-Paper trading allows for experimentation.
-For example, many investors see the value of shorting a stock now and then.
-But they may not know how it actually works, and what it actually pays out.
-Paper trading permits investors to learn how these trades work in practical terms, in order to fill out their pages.
-Or, they might try out other strategies, such as swing trading or options trading.
+Test out strategies: Paper stock trading allows for experimentation.
+For example, an investor might hear about shorting a stock.
+But they may not know how the process works, and what it actually pays out.
+Paper trading permits investors to learn how these trades work in practical terms.
+Or, they might want to try out other strategies, such as swing trading.

-Paper trading is also a way for investors to learn about their own strengths and weaknesses.
+Learn about strengths and weaknesses: Paper trading is also a way for investors to learn about their own strengths and weaknesses.
 Traders lose money in the markets for a number of personal reasons.
 Some stick to their guns too long, while others give up too soon when the market is down.
 Some lose money because they panic, while others lose money because they ignore clear warning signs.
-Paper trading is a great way for investors to learn their own tendencies and weaknesses without paying for the lesson.
+Paper trading is a way for investors to learn their own tendencies and weaknesses without paying for the lesson.

-Finally, paper trading can teach investors to keep their emotions in check while the markets are going up and down.
+Keep emotions out of it: Finally, paper trading can help teach investors to keep their emotions in check while the markets are going up and down.
 Investing with hypothetical dollars can be good practice in the valuable art of making rational decisions in stressful situations and allow investors to find risk management techniques that work best for them.

 The Cons of Paper Trading

-The biggest drawback of paper trading is that it’s not real.
+It’s not real: The biggest drawback of paper trading is that it’s not real.
 An investor can’t keep the returns they earn paper trading.
 And those paper returns can lead the investor to have an unrealistic sense of confidence, and a false sense of security.
-Paper trading also doesn’t account for real-life occasions that might require an investor to withdraw money from the market for personal reasons or the impact of an unexpected recession.
+Paper trading also doesn’t account for real-life situations that might require an investor to withdraw money from the market for personal reasons or the impact of an unexpected recession.

-Paper trading does limits the impact of emotions, but once an investor’s real, actual money is in play, it may be more difficult to reign in emotions.
+The emotional impact is hard to gauge: Paper trading does limit the impact of emotions, but once an investor’s real, actual money is in play, it may be more difficult to reign in emotions.
 That money represents a month’s salary, or a semester’s tuition, or a house payment, and so forth, so it can be hard to remain calm and keep perspective when the market plunges over the course of a trading day.

-While paper trading offers important lessons, it can also mislead investors in other ways.
-If a paper trading strategy focuses on just a few stocks, or using one trading strategy, they can easily lose sight of how broader market conditions actually drive the performance of those stocks, or their strategy, or have an inflated confidence in their ability to time the markets.
+Could be misleading: While paper trading offers important lessons, it can also mislead investors in other ways.
+If a paper trading strategy focuses on just a few stocks, or using one trading strategy, they can easily lose sight of how broader market conditions actually drive the performance of those stocks, including stock volatility, or their strategy, or have an inflated confidence in their ability to time the markets.
 They need to realize their holdings or strategy may offer very different results in a real-world scenario.

 The Takeaway